godotengine/godot-docs/tutorials/audio/audio_buses.rst

 Even the effect processors were written exclusively for Godot (save for the pitch shifting library), with games in mind.
-This allows a very efficient tradeoff between performance and sound quality.
+This allows a efficient tradeoff between performance and sound quality.

 Decibel Scale
 -------------